TomasGarciaDev/CV/README.md

 ## Tomas Garcia
-I am a curious, self-motivated, eager learner, and a junior full-stack developer trained at [Makers Academy] (https://makers.tech/).
+I am a curious, self-motivated, eager learner, and a junior full-stack developer trained at [Makers Academy](https://makers.tech/).
 I have a strong background in creative processes, education, and technology in the music industry, skills I consistently apply in teamwork settings.
 These skills have been key tools in my growth as a Developer.

-Since I started as a curious amateur coder fast-forwarding to winning the Skill Bootcamp Scholarship at Makers, which lead me to one of the best and most intensive professional experiences, a complete and intensive 16 weeks Full-Stack training.
+Since I started as a curious amateur coder fast-forwarding to winning the Skill Bootcamp Scholarship at [Makers](https://makers.tech/), which lead me to one of the best and most intensive professional experiences, a complete and intensive 16 weeks Full-Stack training.
 Now I can assuredly say that I have grown into a competent and confident junior developer.

 One of my favorite parts of the tech industry is that is a career of continuous growth.
 In this industry, my main goal is to expand my knowledge as a front-end, and full-stack developer.